tomquinonero/carrot-css/docs/documentation/forms.md

 Carrot CSS _does not_ provide any _pre-made_ form fields.
 That's not the goal there, if you want to build a design system or a website you probably have some design for your fields.
-And you might use an external library for custom selects and such, so the approach hewre is to not interfere with that.
+And you might use an external library for custom selects and such, so the approach here is to not interfere with that.

 Carrot CSS _does_ provides some reset for form elements form fields look more in place.
 The reset itself just give you a sane base regarding margin and flow.